Making Graphics Accessible Content Creators Guide

 - Select image and click next

-- Press the compose tweet button on bottom right-hand corner
+- Press Compose Tweet button on bottom right-hand corner

 - Write your alt-text and hit done

-- Click add photo, select photo, and press the add button
+- Click Add Photo, then select photo, and press the add button

 Know Where to Draw the Line

-Inclusivity is also another important factor in the creation of illustrations.
-When composing your illustrations, ask yourself: are these illustrations representative of my whole community?
-Inclusive illustrations ensure that they reflect the diversity of the world that we live in.
-This includes people of different ethnicities, sexualities, genders, ages as well as abilities and disabilities.
-It’s important that everyone sees themselves represented!
+You also need to think about inclusivity.
+Are your illustrations and photos representative of your whole community?
+Inclusive graphics reflect the diversity of the world we live in.
+This includes people of different shapes, ethnicities, genders, and sexualities.
+This also means including people with different disabilities.
+It’s important that everyone gets to see themselves represented!

 If You’ve Got It, Font It!

 A font can make or break how accessible your graphics are going to be.
 Be sure to choose a clear font that contrasts with the background.
 The text and background should both be solid colors.
 Keep everything minimal.
 This is often the most striking option, so no aesthetics compromised here.

 Always use the standard font provided when writing on your social media.
 Some websites offer ‘cool’ fonts which you can copy and paste.
 Many of these are actually mathematical symbols or foreign language letters.
 This is terrible for screen readers and can be confusing to read.
 Steer clear of these.

 Captions in Action